LASR-at-Home/simulation-kickstart/README.md

 You're now ready to begin developing and run your own nodes!

 ## Custom Worlds
 Within this repository, you will find a ROS package called `custom_worlds`, which provides some additional worlds which are more interesting and complex than the example provided above.
-You may wish to use these worlds in your projects.
+You may wish to use these worlds in your projects, to do so, simply copy this package into your workspace and build it.

 ## Frequently Asked Questions
 Commonly asked questions and their respective answers will be presented here, as and when they arrive.

+## LASR Stack
+If you are intending to use the LASR stack for your project, and have permission to do so, please get in touch with me so I can provide further instructions on how to do this.

 ## Contact
 If you are facing difficulties with setting up the container and/or simulating TIAGo, feel free to contact me via email at jared.swift@kcl.ac.uk.
 I will try my best to help you resolve your issues.